johnnysdc/Research/README.md

 # Researches
-Repository of my stydies of technology
+Repository of my stydies in technology